 The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
-As a school, we track children’s progress from entry at Reception through to Year 6, using a variety of different methods.
+As a school, we track children’s progress from entry at Nursery/Reception through to Year 6, using a variety of different methods.
 Children who are not making expected progress are identified through our assessment process and meetings with the Class teacher, SENCO take place.
 In this meeting a discussion takes place concerning why individual children are experiencing difficulty and what further support can be given to aid their progression.

 How is the decision made about what type and how much support my child will receive?

 The class teacher alongside the SENCO will discuss your child’s needs and what support would be appropriate with you, your views are very important to us.
 Different children will require different levels of support in order to bridge the gap to achieve age expected levels.
-This will be through on-going discussions with parents.
+This will be through on-going discussions with parents/carers.

 What training have the staff supporting children with SEND had or are having?